-The Department of Agriculture and Water Resources (the department) is required to source and assess data on a range of products to ensure that they do not pose a risk to Australia's biosecurity status.
+The Department of Agriculture, Water and the Environment (the department) is required to source and assess data on a range of products to ensure that they do not pose a risk to Australia's biosecurity status.
 Many biologicals and foodstuffs are complex products that contain a variety of ingredients.
 To complete assessment of your application, the department needs to know precisely what these ingredients are, where they come from and how they have been processed.

 The standard application form allows enough space to cover this information simple goods , but for more complex goods you may include an attachment providing: